jamcut/passive-aggression/README.md

 # Passive Aggression

 This script is designed to leverage the [Passive Total API](https://api.passivetotal.org/api/docs/) for enumerating information for a target domain which could be useful in target profiling and recon.
+It should go without saying that, at minimum, a free account for Passive Total will need to be created to obtain an API key.

 ## Arguments:
 One positional argument is required to dictate the type of information requested from the API.
 Available options for this argument include: